 The Utilities Department is comprised of four sections, Community Investment Program, Customer Service and Finance, Operations, Permitting and Compliance.
 Utility staff handles planning, budgeting, engineering and regulatory issues for the community.
 Utility department responsibilities include:

-- Producing and Distributing 15 Million Gallons of Potable Water
+- Producing and Distributing 14 Million Gallons per Day of Potable Water

-- Collecting and Treating 5.3 Million Gallons of Wastewater
+- Collecting and Treating 5.7 Million Gallons per Day of Wastewater

-- Producing and distributing 5.2 Million Gallons of Reuse Water for Irrigation
+- Producing and distributing 5.1 Million Gallons per Day of Reuse Water for Irrigation

 The Utilities Division works closely with agencies such as the Water Management Districts, Florida Department of Environmental Protection and other municipalities in Polk County to provide for future demand via planning and water conservation measures.
 We are charged with safeguarding public health and the environment while providing continuous process improvements.